syedshoaib577/stock-prediction-system/README.md

 - Prints detailed error messages for debugging.

 ### Future Enhancements
-- Implementation: Follow object-oriented programming practices.
+- **Implementation**: Follow object-oriented programming practices.
-- Improved Prediction: Use machine learning algorithms for more accurate predictions.
+- **Improved Prediction**: Use machine learning algorithms for more accurate predictions.
-- Visualization: Add support for generating graphs of stock trends.
+- **Visualization**: Add support for generating graphs of stock trends.
-- Use Containers: Provide a docker file in the repo.
-- Rich Reporter: Use Rich reporter, which make the report more presentable and interactive.
+- **Rich Reporter**: Use Rich reporter, which make the report more presentable and interactive.
+- **Use Containers**: Provide a docker file in the repo.
+---